Searching, Sorting, and Cake Cutting in Rounds: Appendix: Cake cutting and sorting in rounds

 Combining, we get at most $kn^{1+1/k}$ queries in total. \end{proof}

-A key step in connecting cake cutting with sorting will be the following reduction, the proof of which is deferred to Appendix~\ref{app:sorting_reduction}.
+A key step in connecting cake cutting with sorting will be the following reduction, which reduces sorting a vector of $n$ elements with rank queries to proportional (contiguous) cake cutting with $n$ agents.
+Rank queries have the form \emph{``How is $rank(x_j)$ compared to $k$?''}, where the answer can be ``$<$'', ``$=$'', or ``$>$''.

-\begin{prop} .
-There exists a polynomial time reduction from sorting $n$ elements with rank queries to proportional cake cutting with $n$ agents.
-The reduction holds for any number of rounds. \end{prop}
+\begin{prop} There exists a polynomial time reduction from sorting $n$ elements with rank queries to proportional cake cutting with $n$ agents.
+The reduction holds for any number of rounds. \end{prop} The reduction from sorting to cake cutting was essentially done in the work of Woeginger and Sgall \cite{woeginger2007complexity}, but appears implicitly.
+We formalize the connection to rank queries and note the reduction is round-preserving.
+The proof of Proposition~\ref{sorting_to_prop_reduction} is in section \ref{app:sorting_reduction}.

 \begin{prop} There is a deterministic sorting algorithm in the rank query model that runs in $k$ rounds and asks a total of $O(k n^{1+1/k})$ queries. \end{prop} \begin{proof} By the reduction from sorting to cake cutting in Proposition~\ref{sorting_to_prop_reduction}, the upper bound follows from Proposition~\ref{prop_ub}.
-In short, the sorting algorithm is as follows.
-In the first round issue $n^{1/k}-1$ evenly spaced queries to each element, dividing the array into $n^{1/k}$ blocks.
-Each element either has its exact rank revealed, or is found to belong to a particular block.
-Then recursively call the sorting algorithm in each block. \end{proof}